 In the Pacific those remaining aircraft carriers gave excellent account against the Japanese at Midway Island ... beginning Japan's slow retreat back across the Pacific, Americans taking island by island as they went (leaving some Japanese stranded on islands the Americans skipped past.)

-Tragically, with no Pacific fleet at the time able to reach the Philippines, for the American and allied Philippine troops there was nothing that could be done when they ran out of food and ammunition.
-Their surrender was horrifying.
+Tragically however, with no Pacific fleet at the time able to reach all the way to the Philippines to resupply the American troops stationed there, there was nothing that could be done when American troops (and their Filipino allies) ran out of food and ammunition.
+Their surrender was inevitable ... and horrifying.

-But up from the south (Australia and New Guinea) the Americans conducted the same advance northwards against Japanese emplacements (1942-1944), until finally the Philippines were fully liberated (early 1945).
-At the same time, the Americans had advanced westward into Japanese territory at Iwo Jima and Okinawa (early-mid 1945).
+However ... up from the south (Australia and New Guinea) the Americans began an unyielding advance northwards against Japanese emplacements (1942-1944), until finally the Philippines were fully liberated (early 1945).
+At the same time, the Americans had advanced westward across the Pacific into Japanese territory at Iwo Jima and Okinawa (early-mid 1945).
 And from there American pilots could unleash a fiery bombardment of Japan's capital city, Tokyo.
 But the Japanese seemed virtually suicidal in their defense of their homeland.

 One of the more bizarre events to take place at that time was Gandhi's decision (August 1942) to use the desperate situation facing Britain (and its nearly 3 million Indians troops within its ranks) to do everything he could to make India ungovernable by British authority – even as the Japanese stood at India's doorway ready to invade.
 That was a terrible idea, given the well-known treatment by the Japanese of the subject people of Asia.
 But Gandhi's hatred of things British (years earlier he had tried so hard – and failed – to fit into the British world as a proper British lawyer) was so intense that it appeared he would rather have seen Japan ruling India than the British.
 Not surprisingly the troublemaker was arrested and taken off the streets by the British authorities (1942-1944).